Exploring abstract art, and the difficulty of finding a style that is unique to me.

 I have named them Crystal Bomb, and uploaded them to my Redbubble store.
 You can find them here if you’re interested in these designs.

 I think they look pretty cool on home décor and fashion products.
-I have used various photographs, textures and digital processes to achieve the resulting art – I do hope you like them and my wandering style of art. 🙂
+I have used various photographs, textures and digital processes to achieve the resulting art – I do hope you like them and my wandering art. 🙂

 Thank you for visiting today…